tloriato/ZcashProposals/README.md

  ### Budget:

  The Zcash Foundation is entitle to 1.44% of all the Monetary Supply according to [this](https://blog.z.cash/continued-funding-and-transparency/).
 Over the course of 4 years, the Foundation will receive approx. 300k ZEC, which, at today's rate, is close to U$92M.
-Although this isn't anywhere near close to Bitmain's revenue, (1) it might be enough to boostrap a start and (2) we can expect the price of ZEC to rise with time.
+Although this isn't anywhere near close to Bitmain's revenue, (1) it might be enough to bootstrap a start and (2) we can expect the price of ZEC to rise with time.

 > Using Sia as an example, we estimate it cost Bitmain less than $10 million to bring the A3 to market.